Arpita-deb/Top_Indian_Firms_Market_Capitalization-Analysis_For_2018/README.md

        Market Share = Company's Quarterly Sales/Total Quarterly Sales of All Companies * 100

-2. **Sales Growth Rate**: This measures the rate at which a business is able to increase revenue from sales during a fixed period of time.

-       Sales Growth Rate = (Current Quarter Sales - Previous Quarter Sales)/Previous Quarter Sales *100

-4. **Price-to-Sales Ratio (P/S)**: This is a valuation ratio that compares a company’s stock price to its revenues.
-It indicates the value that financial markets have placed on each dollar of a company’s sales or revenues.

-       P/S Ratio = Market Capitalization/Total Sales

-5. **Sales per Capita**: This is a measure of the average sales amount per person (or per head) in a certain group, such as the number of salespeople in a company.
+2. **Sales Yield**:  In finance, yield is the prospective return on an investment.

        Sales per Capita = Quarterly Sales/Market Capitalization

 * ### Data Cleaning:

+   I used Microsoft Excel and Alteryx for cleaning and transforming the data.
+In this phase I removed duplicate entries, corrected typographical errors, joined column from external dataset, organized the data by sorting and filtering, created numerical and categorical columns based on existing one.
+I've documented all the changes here in this [Changelog](https://docs.google.com/document/d/1lDhmjGJxXsieriydLpLRMFHGMSKQQsCbhuTJqJbyLkw/edit?usp=sharing).

-* ### Data Exploration: Explore the data to understand its characteristics and patterns.
-This involves using descriptive statistics and data visualization techniques.
+* ### Data Exploration:

+  I explored the data to understand its characteristics and patterns using Alteryx and Microsoft Power BI.
+It involved using descriptive statistics and data visualization techniques.

-* ### Data Analysis: Perform the actual analysis based on the project’s objective.
+* ### Data Analysis:

+  Perform the actual analysis based on the project’s objective.
 This could involve statistical analysis, machine learning, data mining, etc.

-* ### Interpretation of Results: Interpret the results of the analysis.
+* ### Interpretation of Results:
+  Interpret the results of the analysis.
 Try to understand what the results mean in the context of the project’s objective.

-* ### Reporting: Prepare a report or a presentation to communicate the findings of the analysis.
+* ### Reporting:
+  Prepare a report or a presentation to communicate the findings of the analysis.
 The report should be clear and concise, and it should be tailored to the audience’s level of expertise.

 ### Limitations of the project: